Trump Issues New Threats to Iran Over Strait of Hormuz Blockade

 Key Facts

-- Trump stated the US sent 'a lot' of guns to Iranian protesters and suggested 'the Kurds took' them.
+- According to The Independent, Trump reportedly remarked that the US sent 'a lot' of guns to Iranian protesters and believes 'the Kurds took' them.

-- US politicians, including Marjorie Taylor Greene and Bernie Sanders, publicly questioned Trump's mental state after his expletive-laden message.
+- Some US politicians, including Marjorie Taylor Greene and Bernie Sanders, responded with alarm to Trump's threats toward Iran, according to The Guardian.

-- Oil prices rose and gold prices fell following Trump's renewed threats and ultimatum to Iran.
+- Oil prices rose and gold prices fell as Trump set a new ultimatum and escalated threats against Iran, according to Bloomberg Markets.

 What Happened

-President Trump issued an expletive-laden threat to Iran, demanding the reopening of the Strait of Hormuz and warning of potential US strikes on Iranian infrastructure.
-The remarks and ultimatum have drawn political reactions and affected global markets.
+President Trump issued new threats to Iran demanding the reopening of the Strait of Hormuz, warning of attacks on Iranian infrastructure.
+The remarks and actions have drawn political reactions and affected global markets.

 Why It Matters